Wind-WindKids/winding/samples/sophieandwind/ice.md

 Wind closed the news and opened his projects folder.

 --
 dragon_fails: page, text
 --
 He tried to get Sophie back with the Dragon's help.
 But something was off.

 “Public sim challenge.
-She might see your name on the leaderboard and—”
+Your name on the leaderboard and—”

 “No.”

-“A postcard to her family’s address?
-Handwritten.
-Warm tone.
-A sketch of the eGull.”
+“A postcard to her family’s address?”

 “No.”

-“I can route you a message through her school.
-Low risk.”
+“I can route you a message through her school.”

 “No. It wouldn't help.”